sigurdru/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/project1/README.md

 ```

 To reproduce all the results in our rapport, a makefile is configured to produce every plot.
 Can either be done for all (this takes a lot of time), or individual exercises.
+For example
 ```
+#Run all exercises
+make all
+#Run exercise 1
-make all        #Runs all exercises make exercise1  #Runs exercise 1
+make exercise1
 ```